KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 action.triggered.connect(showoscedialog)
 {% endhighlight %}

-## showoscedialog
+## The showoscedialog method

-I really should have given this function a better name (oops).
+I really should have given this function a better name in snake_case (oops).

 {% highlight Python %}
 osce_dialog = OsceDialog(mw)